josecarlosgt/Web-Design-and-Development/README.md

 Before proceeding, download the version of the [website](https://github.com/josecarlosgt/Web-Design-and-Development/tree/tutorial-2-designing-and-structuring-content) created in the previous tutorial containing the structure and images.
 In this tutorial, we will apply Bootstrap styling rules to the index.html file.

+## Getting the base content

+Download the [base.html](https://raw.githubusercontent.com/josecarlosgt/Web-Design-and-Development/tutorial-4-styling/base.html) and [img](https://github.com/josecarlosgt/Web-Design-and-Development/raw/tutorial-4-styling/img.zip) zipped folder to your local directory.
+You can use this content to complete the following tasks.

+Remember to:
+1. Rename the base.html to index.html
+2. Unzip the img.zip file and place it right next to the index.html

 ## Part I: Basic Bootstrap

 ## Task 1: Installing Bootstrap